Tenders and contract opportunities

 Procurement information

-We advertise high value tendering opportunities on the Supplying the South West Procurement portal that helps councils and suppliers work together.
+In addition, we advertise and make available our documents for early market engagement and tendering opportunities, on the Supplying the south west procurement portal which helps councils and suppliers work together.

-This regional portal gives you a one-stop shop window on contract opportunities from a growing number of councils in the South West.
+This regional portal gives you a one-stop shop window on contract opportunities.
 Even without registering, you can use the portal to look for information about new opportunities.

 If you register (free of charge), you can:

-We may also use this portal for low value contracts where this is appropriate.
+We may also use this portal for below £30,000 (including VAT) contracts where this is appropriate.

-If you're thinking about bidding for a council contract, read the Invitation to Tender and Request for Quotation documents issued by the council carefully.
+If you are thinking about bidding for a Council contract, read the Invitation to Tender and Request for Quotation documents issued by the Council carefully.

 Social value and community wealth building